beauwilliams/MSA-AUS-2020-AzureML/Notes/SSHSetup.md

-Now we want to copy that public key to our clipboard so that we can paste it into the AzureML dashboard What we will use is the `pbcopy` function in our terminal The `pbcopy` command will need some text input, so that it can perform its function You might recognise the terms `stdin` and `stdout`, in plain terms they refer to standard-in and standard-out In a programming langauge, you might want to print some text to your terminal such as "Hello World!"
+Now we want to copy that public key to our clipboard so that we can paste it into the AzureML dashboard What we will use is the `pbcopy` function in our terminal The `pbcopy` command will need some text input, so that it can perform its function You might recognise the terms `stdin` and `stdout`, in plain terms they refer to standard-in and standard-out.
+In a programming langauge, you might want to print some text to your terminal such as "Hello World!"

 In order to do this, we must interface with a real life computer, but luckily we have a programming language with a built in module, such as the println() function, so we need not worry!
 We can simply pass text into this function.The rest of the complexity is abstracted from us.
 No need to learn bytecode.
 Woo!